-This page provides you with Chief Financial Officer resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
-Below you'll find our how-to section that will guide you through each section of a Chief financial officer resume.
+This page provides you with Cfo resume samples to use to create your own resume with our easy-to-use resume builder.
+Below you'll find our how-to section that will guide you through each section of a Cfo resume.

 Crafting a strong CFO resume is important.
 Let’s start from the format: there’s no doubt the gold medal here goes to the reverse-chronological layout: it presents your freshest wins up front.
 Friendly tones are far better than a simple fact-to-fact style as it can often be off-putting.
 What is more, you don’t want to add a funny undertone rather a serious but warm undertone instead.